passport/www.passportjs.org/books/concepts/oauth2/authorize.md

       server's response.
 The value `code` indicates that an authorization code is desired, which is used by server-side web applications.

-      Recall that OAuth 2.0 describes itself as a framework.
+      Recall that OAuth 2.0 is a framework.
 Other response types are available that support other types of applications.
 New types can be defined by extensions to OAuth 2.0.
 This guide explains OAuth 2.0 as used by server-side web applications, so details of other response types are not examined.

       The authorization code response is the first step in a larger authorization code flow.
 It will be paired with the later step of